B41J:

 Verity G Salmon1, Christina Schaedel2, Michelle C Mack3 and Edward Schuur2, (1)Oak Ridge National Laboratory, Environmental Sciences Division, Oak Ridge, United States, (2)Northern Arizona University, Flagstaff, AZ, United States, (3)Northern Arizona University, Center for Ecosystem Science and Society, Flagstaff, AZ, United States

-Claire C Treat, University of Alaska Fairbanks, Fairbanks, AK, United States, Miriam Jones, U.S. Geological Survey, Reston, VA, United States, Steve E Frolking, University of New Hampshire, Durham, NH, United States and Jay R Alder, USGS, Baltimore, MD, United States
+Claire C Treat, University of Alaska Fairbanks, Fairbanks, AK, United States, Miriam Jones, U.S. Geological Survey, Reston, United States, Steve E Frolking, University of New Hampshire, Durham, NH, United States and Jay R Alder, USGS, Baltimore, MD, United States